Preparing for your visit to the dentist in Mérida

 In terms of logistics, Mérida is very easy to navigate.
 To get from the airport to your accommodation or to the clinic, the most practical option is to use Uber or authorized airport taxis.
 We do not arrange transportation or accommodation, but the city has many high-quality options.

-If you want some ideas on what to do in your free time or which areas to visit depending on how long you're staying, you can take a look at our guides "The Dental Express" for exploratory trips or "The Dental Vacation" for longer trips for treatment.
-There we have listed several of our favorite spots in the region for those looking for dentists in Yucatán and want to take advantage of the trip to explore.
+If you want some ideas on what to do in your free time or which areas to visit depending on how long you are staying, you can take a look at our guides "The Dental Express" for exploratory trips or "The Dental Vacation" for longer trips for treatments.
+There we have listed several of our favorite spots in the region for you to visit your dentists in Yucatán and take advantage of the trip to explore.

 Regarding payments here at the clinic, you can use your international credit or debit card without worrying about extra charges on our part.
 For your personal expenses, I recommend withdrawing some pesos from a local ATM so you can move around more freely in small shops or markets, where cash is still the most common form of payment.